 Best Texas sheet cake recipe!
 This easy, one-bowl 30 minute recipe makes a rich chocolate sheet cake topped with fudgy chocolate icing.

-I don’t know where the original recipe for this cake came from, but I always associate this Texas sheet cake with my grandma.
+I don’t know where the original recipe for this cake came from, but my grandma made this cake when I was growing up, and it’s a family favorite.

 How to make Texas sheet cake